saurabh1088/notes/react/NodeJS.md

 Ans: Normal flow of execution will not be interrupted, callback functions will be executed only when call stack becomes empty.

+## .js vs .mjs in Node.js: What’s the Difference?

+## What is Chrome's V8 JavaScript Engine?
+The V8 JavaScript engine is Google Chrome’s open-source JavaScript and WebAssembly engine.
+It’s the part of the browser (and Node.js) that executes JavaScript code.

+## What is V8?
+- V8 is a high-performance JavaScript engine written in C++.
+- It was developed by Google for use in Chrome, but it’s now used beyond the browser — like in Node.js to run JavaScript on servers.

+### What does V8 do?

+#### Parses and Compiles JavaScript
+- When JavaScript is run the V8
+  - Parses the code into an Abstract Syntax Tree (AST)
+  - Converts the AST into bytecode
+  - Optimizes that into machine code for CPU

+Note : It’s like how LLVM compiles Swift into optimized native code.

+#### Optimizes Performance
+- V8 includes
+  - JIT (Just-In-Time) Compiler: Translates JavaScript into native machine code at runtime.
+  - Inline Caching, Hidden Classes, and other runtime optimizations.